kensleDev/persistent-macros.nvim/README.md

 ### ShowMacros()

 Opens the macros file in the current editor.
-Works with neovim or VSCode
+Works with Neovim or VSCode.

 1. Call the command
 ```